clzuend/A3C_stockmarket/README.md

 The market environment is adapted from [kh-kim](https://github.com/kh-kim/stock_market_reinforcement_learning/blob/master/market_env.py), the A3C is based on [Grezgo's async-rl project](https://github.com/Grzego/async-rl/blob/master/a3c/train.py).

 #### Usage
-Got to 'Model/A3C/' and open 'Run.ipynb' to start training.
+Got to Model/A3C/ and open Run.ipynb to start training.

 #### Monitor training
 Run ```tensorboard --logdir=Model/A3C/Graph/``` to inspect the performance of the model.